x32pc/TreeChopper/README.md

 Plugin is designed, to start the machine by placing one of three bits blocks on the ground (DIAMOND_BLOCK, GOLD_BLOCK, and EMERALD_BLOCK) and on top of its chest.
 The only requirement is that the player has no machines already running, otherwise plugin will cancel machine creation and give chest back to player.

-After placing chest, armor_stand spawns holding stone_axe and moves ONLY along X axe and recognizes if collides with OAK_LOG ---> represents a tree.
+After placing chest, armor_stand spawns holding stone_axe and moves ONLY along X axe and recognizes if collides with OAK_LOG  representing a tree.
 Armor_stand isn't effected by gravity and it moves thru blocks with few exceptions:

 - Fern
 - Brown_mushroom